Fix: Image Preview missing from the Context Menu in Windows 10

 We’ll start by explaining why the image preview option may be missing from the context menu.
 One possible reason is a malfunctioning or outdated graphics driver, which can cause conflicts with Windows 10’s built-in image preview feature.
 Another reason could be a corrupt system file or a misconfiguration in the registry settings.
 Whatever the cause, we’ll provide step-by-step instructions on how to troubleshoot and fix the issue so that you can easily preview images from the context menu in Windows 10.

-To fix the Preview issue on Windows 10, we will help the Registry Editor; hence, it is recommended to take the backup of the Windows Registry and create a system restore point.
+To fix the Preview issue on Windows 10, we will use the Registry Editor; hence, it is recommended to take a backup of the Windows Registry and create a system restore point.

-As said above, by right-clicking on an image, the Preview option is not showing up; it’s because the Windows Photo Viewer is not set as the default picture viewer for the image file type.
-It can be fixed by doing some registry changes.
+As said above, by right-clicking on an image, the Preview option does not show up; it’s because the Windows Photo Viewer is not set as the default picture viewer for the image file type.
+It can be fixed by making some registry changes.
 To resolve the issue, do the following steps:-

 Step 1.
 Press the Windows logo + R keys to open the Run dialog box.

 Step 2.
-Type regedit in the Run dialog box and hit Enter from the keyboard to open the Registry Editor.
+Type regedit in the Run dialog box and hit Enter on the keyboard to open the Registry Editor.

 Step 3.
 Once the Registry Editor opens, navigate to the following path:–